Conorjbr/rock-paper-scissors/README.md

 ## General design of site

-I did some preliminary rough wireframe sketches of the proposed site layout before commencing my html coding and this was a very useful exercise to do.
+I did some preliminary rough wireframe sketches of the proposed site layout before commencing my html coding.
+This was a very useful exercise to do.
 I did not use any wireframe creation software as I felt that the site structure was simple and my basic sketches were sufficient.

 See my wireframe sketches below.